RAF Bardney and Bomber Command

 Over 140 Luftwaffe crews were briefed to carry out a mass intruder mission over England, with the aim of the operation being to attack RAF bombers as they were returning to their home airfields, a time when crews were likely to be relaxing and therefore off their guard following a long and arduous trip.

-In total 23 bombers and 1 Mosquito were brought down by the intruders with a further 20 aircraft damaged.
-The Luftwaffe didn't have it all their own way with 8 night-fighters failing to return. |
+In total, 23 bombers and 1 Mosquito were brought down by the intruders, with a further 20 aircraft damaged.
+However, the Luftwaffe didn't have it all their own way, with 8 night fighters failing to return. |

 The End in Sight

-On 8 May 1945 the war in Europe ended with the signing of a document entitled the German Instrument Of Surrender.
-Its terms dictated the total unconditional surrender of Germany and the day itself became known as Victory In Europe Day (VE Day).
+On 8 May 1945, the war in Europe ended with the signing of a document entitled the German Instrument of Surrender.
+Its terms dictated the total unconditional surrender of Germany, and the day itself became known as Victory in Europe Day (VE Day).

 RAF Bardney was just one airfield of the many that took part in Bomber Command's campaign over Europe.
-Nonetheless it would have experienced the whole range of human emotions; fear, sorrow, anger, despair, hope, joy and sadness that goes with groups of people who did not know if they or their loved ones would live to see another day. |
+Nonetheless, it would have experienced the whole range of human emotions; fear, sorrow, anger, despair, hope, joy and sadness that goes with groups of people who did not know if they or their loved ones would live to see another day. |

 Bardney Today